 Luby’s Cafeteria Baked White Fish has been a favorite of mine for a long time, but they recently took this off the menu.
-Perhaps like you, I missed this recipe, so I got to working on this one.
+Perhaps like you, I missed enjoying the dish, so I got to work on this one.

 If you are lucky you have a Luby’s nearby.
 Luby’s is a cafeteria that serves up all sorts of home cooking.
 One of my favorite menu items has always been their baked white fish.
 A couple of months ago this was removed from the menu.
 I am certain there are others that feel the same way, so I knew I should get busy.

 The baked white fish is one of the most simple recipes you can make.
 It can be difficult knowing exactly how to cook fish fillets, but now you have a new recipe to arm yourself.